zemkat/grima/docs/USER.md

 ### Add New Records
 * [CreateBriefBib](../grimas/CreateBriefBib/CreateBriefBib.md) -- create a brief bib with specified 245a
 * [DuplicateBib](../grimas/DuplicateBib/DuplicateBib.md) -- create a duplicate copy of a bib
+* [MoreItems](../grimas/MoreItems/MoreItems.md) -- add more items to a journal or set, based on the first one

 ### Delete Records
 * [DeleteTree](../grimas/DeleteTree/DeleteTree.md) -- delete bib and all of its inventory from Alma